 - If we deprive our bodies of food we will experience surges of appetite hormones

 - Our brains are involved in all of our decisions around food

-- Our gut and the microbiome affects our mental health so we need to nourish the good bacteria
+- Our gut and the microbiome affect our mental health so we need to nourish our gut

 Eating normally is about so many different things.
 There is a lot to work through when trying to get better from a state where how you eat is really not normal.
 Eating according to proteins or carbohydrate or fat content can be fine – but really that’s for dietitians to guide you through.
 Fasting, then over-eating, then fasting again really doesn’t work.
 Dietitians work to find your happy place where it’s food that you are eating, not nutrients.
 Eating normally is about ticking the bullets above, and eating in a healthful way.
 No food is off limits.
 Food is fun and can have a wonderful place in your life… if you can let it.